xuhongl/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

     c.
 Select the same **location** as your Resource Group.

+    d.
+Select **Off** underneath Log Analytics.

     ![In the Create logic app blade, fields are set to the previously defined settings.](media/image81.png 'Create logic app blade')

 5. Click **Create**.
 Open the Logic App once it has been provisioned.

-6. In the Logic App Designer, scroll through the page until you located the _Start with a common trigger_ section.
+6. In the Logic App Designer, scroll through the page until you locate the _Start with a common trigger_ section.
 Select the **Recurrence** trigger.

     ![The Recurrence tile is selected in the Logic App Designer.](media/image82.png 'Logic App Designer')